 Watch out for those School Buses

 In the US, it’s illegal to pass a school bus that is stopped loading or unloading children.
 Traffic on both sides of the road must stop for a stopped school bus on an undivided road.
 Check your state laws on what to do on a divided highway, since the laws differ in some states.
 Be careful driving by areas where other kids are waiting for or exiting a school bus—both at school and in your neighborhood and on the way to and from your school.
 Kids are darting in and out during loading and unloading time.
-If possible, come in and leave by a different entrance where you will miss the busses all together.
+If possible, come in and leave by a different entrance where you will miss the buses all together.

 Driving around Schools

 Observe the reduced speed limits around schools.
 Check posted limits and flashing signs during school hours.
 Also, obey school safety patrols and crossing guards’ directions.
 There are also a lot of other new drivers in the school parking lots–so pay extra attention to the other drivers as well as distracted walkers to stay clear of accidents.

 Wear your seat belt every time you get into the car and make sure all passengers buck up as well.

 Avoid using your cell phone, texting, fiddling with the radio, eating, drinking, putting on makeup, and talking to friends while driving.
 They can all take your focus off the road.